Compiler#

 We need to prefix our program with ./, because your current directory (.) is not part of your path by design.

 Typing each time commands to the terminal to compile and run our program is not necessary.
-The editor features tasks, which can be configured to compile our code – or build in general – within the editor.
+The editor features tasks, which can use external programs.
+We will use tasks to compile our code – or build in general – within the editor and then to run our program.

 1. Try to build your project using CtrlShiftb.
 You should see No build task ro run found.
 Configure Build Task....